Ljubljana, 2-5 October 2014: „Task sharing in Abortion Care“

 In Nepal, abortion was legalized in 2002.
 It is permitted for any reason to 12 weeks, for rape or incest up to 18 weeks and for maternal or fetal indications at any gestational age.
 First trimester abortion services became more readily available in 2004.
 However, Nepal is a country of extremes with mountainous regions that are challenging to access and areas that are impassable at certain times of the year.
 Health care services are also limited by the number and type of provider.
 Creating access for women seeking life-saving care such as safe abortion and contraceptive services entails innovative strategies including task sharing.
 The Nepali Ministry of Health and Ipas have been working to increase abortion access in these hard to reach places.
 A pilot project was performed in 2010-2012 to train auxiliary nurse midwives (ANMs) from primary health centres/health posts in first trimester medical abortion (MA).
 As of June 2012, 216 ANMs were trained.
 Following training, 89% (233) have provided MA with 6056 women served [mean 4.6 women/month (SD=3.3)].
 Overall service quality was high; 100% of women received pain management and 88% received postabortion contraception.
 Perceived enabling factors for MA provision identified by providers and facility managers included community awareness through media and volunteers, well-established referral mechanisms, support by facility administration and clients' beliefs about MA.
 Similarly, perceived barriers included a stable supply of MA drugs and equipment, insufficient counselling areas, inability to manage severe complications, medication costs and service disruption due to transfer of trained providers.
 Overall, 98% of women reported being very/mostly satisfied with services.
 Expanding the abortion provider base to include ANMs has increasing availability of safe services to Nepal's predominantly rural population.
 With the success of this pilot project, the Nepali government has incorporated the training of ANMs in MA into their national curriculum.

-• Philippe Faucher, FR
+- Philippe Faucher, FR (all speeches)

-• Ellen Wiebe, CA
+- Ellen Wiebe, CA (all speeches)

 FAQ, Frequently Asked Questions in abortion care